John Sutton (footballer)

-John William Michael Sutton (born 26 December 1983) is a former English football player.
-He has played for a number of clubs in England and Scotland as well as Australia during his career, and also represented England at the under-15 and under-16 levels.
-He currently runs his own personal training business and is still involved in coaching football.
+John William Michael Sutton (born 26 December 1983) is an English former professional footballer who played as a forward for a number of clubs in England and Scotland as well as Australia during his career, and also represented England at under-15 and under-16 levels.

 He is best known for his goal scoring exploits in Scottish football, most notably at Motherwell.

 Playing career

 Early career

 Born on 26 December 1983 in Norwich, England, Sutton was a promising youth cricketer, representing Norfolk at various age levels.
 He was a modest batsman and useful off-spinner of moderate pace.
 He started his football career as a youth trainee with Tottenham Hotspur and as part of their reserve squad.
 Whilst playing at under 17 level he scored 25 goals in 26 games.
 In 2002, he went on loan with Carlisle United (where he scored his first career goal against Cambridge United) before agreeing to be released by Tottenham and signing on a months contract with Swindon Town.

 In 2003, Sutton joined Raith Rovers.
 He made a quick impression at Raith, scoring 13 goals in 20 league appearances for the Scottish First Division club.
 Several clubs enquired about his availability in January including Valencia where he spent three days on trial, Dundee and English Championship club Millwall, who signed him for £60,000.
 He failed to make an impression at Millwall, playing just 4 league matches.
 He did however contribute to Millwall's run to the 2004 FA Cup Final, coming on as a substitute against Tranmere Rovers in their quarter-final replay.